Teugue-Ndogui Ecole 1 Latrine Project – Senegal

 The remaining material needed, along with the labor of digging the septic tank, will be provided by the village.

-The community has given responsibility to the school director for coordinating the project, including the community contribution, the purchasing of materials, and the hiring of labor.
+The community has given the responsibility to the school director for coordinating the project, including the community contribution, the purchasing of materials, and the hiring of labor.

 A local mason will be hired to do the work.
 The village will also provide transportation of materials to the location, which is 10 kilometers from the store.